Stationary vine copula models for multivariate time series: Introduction

 Inspired by the three latter works, we propose more flexible vine models for stationary time series (\Cref{sec:svines}).
 But we approach the problem from the opposite direction.
 Previous models aim to guarantee stationarity of the model through a condition called \emph{translation invariance} \citep{BeareSeo2015}: pair-copulas stay the same when corresponding random variables are shifted in time.
 Translation invariance is a necessary condition for stationarity and the only practicable condition to check.
 We derive a characterization of the class of vines for which translation invariance is also sufficient for stationarity (\Cref{thm:svines,thm:explicit}).
 The class allows for general vine structures for cross-sectional dependence and leaves flexibility for linking them across time.
 The class includes the D-vine and M-vine models of \citet{smith2015copula} and \citet{BeareSeo2015} as special cases, but not the COPAR model of \citet{brechmann2015copar}.
 Hence, the COPAR model is not stationary in general (see \Cref{ex:COPAR}).

 For practical purposes, it is convenient to restrict to Markovian models, which are easily obtained by placing independence copulas on most edges in the vine (\Cref{thm:markov}).
 Parameters of such models can be estimated by adapting the popular sequential maximum-likelihood method to take time invariances into account.
 In \Cref{sec:estsel}, we show consistency and normality of parametric and semiparametric versions of this method (\Crefrange{thm:P_consistency}{thm:SP_an}).
-For the semiparametric estimator, the results of \citet{hobaekhaff2013} in the \emph{iid} case and \citet{chen2006estimation} for univariate time series are recovered as special cases, under weaker conditions.
-The results for the parametric estimator are new, even in the \emph{iid} case.
-It is noteworthy that parametric and semiparametric results are proven simultaneously by more high-level theorems (\Cref{thm:aux_consistency,thm:aux_an}).
-These theorems apply to general semiparametric method-of-moment estimators with non-negligible nuisance parameter and shall prove useful beyond the current scope.

 By simulating from an estimated model, conditionally on the past, we can easily compute predictions.
 In \Cref{sec:prediction}, we translate this into a theoretical framework and prove consistency and asymptotic normality.
 The results also cover Monte Carlo integrals from estimated \emph{iid} models, which are widely used but have not been formalized yet.
 We further propose a computationally efficient bootstrap method for both parameter estimates and predictions in \Cref{sec:uncertainty}.
 In \Cref{sec:application}, we apply the methodology to forecast portfolio returns, showing that our generalized models improve both performance and interpretability. \Cref{sec:conclusion} offers concluding remarks.
-Our abstract results, empowering all our main theorems, are stated in \Cref{sec:gen}.
+Abstract mathematical results on general method-of-moment estimators, which empower all our main theorems, are stated in \Cref{sec:gen}.
 Additional illustrations, simulation results, and all proofs are provided in the supplementary materials.
 All methodology is implemented in the open source R package \texttt{svines} (available at \url{https://github.com/tnagler/svines}), which is built on top the C++ library \texttt{rvinecopulib} \citep{rvinecopulib}.